A Hidden Gem in Central America

 Belize is a smaller country on the eastern coast of Central America known for its crystal clear waters and Great Barrier Reef.
 Snorkeling and scuba diving are among the top activities tourists travel here for and the rich marine life does not disappoint!

-The island offers a variety of activities fit for all types of travelers.
-From water sports, to local bars and relaxing beach clubs, Caye Caulker has something for everyone.
+Caye Caulker offers a variety of activities fit for all types of travelers.
+From water sports, to local bars and relaxing beach clubs, this island has something for everyone.

 I spent a few days exploring the island soaking up the sun, sipping rum punch on the water, and swimming with the nurse sharks and stingrays.
 The locals on the island have a motto here – “Go slow”, and it was such a nice reminder slow down, be present, and take in all that the island life has to offer.

 When to Visit